-Periodically, it is important to assess whether or not the shaker in your lab is performing properly.
-Poor shaker performance – caused perhaps by a crack in the armature or flexure fatigue—will negatively affect any product test results performed on the shaker.
-Consequently, routine shaker validation tests should be performed on laboratory shakers to ensure that they are performing according to their shaker standards and specifications.
+It is important to periodically assess the shaker in your lab for proper performance.
+Poor shaker performance—potentially caused by a crack in the armature or flexure fatigue—will negatively affect the shaker’s test results.
+A routine shaker validation test ensures that the laboratory shaker is performing according to standard.

-There are a number of methods to ensure that a particular shaker is performing properly.
-In the following paper we describe a sine test methodology that we recommend.
-We base this recommendation on the basis that many shaker manufacturers rate their shakers according to a sinusoidal vibration peak force test (Figure 1).
-In addition, a sinusoidal test will sweep through a range of frequencies using tracking filters – accurately informing the test engineer of vibrations across the frequency range of the shaker capabilities.
+There are several methods of confirming proper shaker performance.
+In the following paper, we describe a sine test methodology that we recommend.
+Many shaker manufacturers rate their shakers according to a sinusoidal vibration peak force test (Figure 1).
+In addition, a sinusoidal test sweeps through a range of frequencies using tracking filters and identifies the vibrations across the frequency range of the shaker’s capabilities.

-Every laboratory test facility will need to tweak the following recommended methodology according to their own unique needs and circumstances, such as frequency range, G level, and frequency of shaker validation tests.
+Every laboratory test facility will need to tweak the following recommended methodology according to their needs and circumstances, including the frequency range, G level, and frequency of validation testing.

 To illustrate our recommended methodology for shaker validation tests, we simulated a test on our Unholtz Dickie shaker in the Vibration Research lab.
-We kept the expander head mounted to the shaker so that we could more easily simulate a “damaged” or “faulty” shaker situation.
+We kept the expander head mounted to the shaker so that we could more easily simulate a damaged or faulty shaker scenario.
 Three accelerometers were mounted on the head expander of our shaker.
 One accelerometer was mounted towards the center of the head expander, while the others were mounted towards the corner (we mounted two accelerometers in the corner to ensure that the data from the corner was consistent).
-In some tests a “loose” wrench was laid on the head expander to simulate loose bolts or some other shaker anomaly (Figure 2).
+In some tests, a loose wrench was laid on the head expander to simulate loose bolts or some other shaker anomaly (Figure 2).

 Our recommended method of validating that a shaker system is working consistently and properly is to conduct a sine sweep.
 In this case, we ran a sine sweep test (1 G) across the frequency range of 20 Hz to 1500 Hz.
 This sine sweep test was conducted for two scenarios.
 First, we ran the sine sweep on the shaker/head expander with all the bolts firmly tightened.
-In the second case, we repeated the sine sweep with an unmounted wrench on the head expander (Figure 2) to simulate some damage situation of our shaker.
-Then the data files for the two tests (tight vs. loose) from the center accelerometer were compared in terms of total harmonic distortion (THD) (Figure 3).
+In the second case, we repeated the sine sweep with an unmounted wrench on the head expander (Figure 2) to simulate a scenario with shaker damage.
+The total harmonic distortion (THD) for the two tests (tight vs. loose) from the center accelerometer was compared (Figure 3).

-Therefore, THD is a valuable tool to measure how accurately a vibration system is reproducing the output signal from a controller, and can help track system changes over time.
-Small THD values indicate that the system is performing as the controller is calling it to perform, whereas large THD values are indicative of a problem with the system.
+Therefore, THD is a valuable tool to measure how accurately a vibration system is reproducing the output signal from a controller and can help track system changes over time.
+A small THD value indicates that the system is performing as the controller is calling it to perform, whereas a large THD value is indicative of a problem with the system.
 When we compare the THD (green) of the head expander with all bolts firmly tightened to the THD (red) of the same setup but with a loose wrench lying on the head expander, it is very clear that the loose wrench scenario produces a much different response than the scenario without the wrench (Figure 3).